 - Put the images in the portfolio/slideshow

-Why care about the order of images?
+Why care about the order of the images?

 Ordering your images also forces you to objectively rate them and prioritize your most recent work, instead of simply adding images to the end of the slideshow/portfolio, where fewer people will see them.
 Arranging images in a sequence will help you remove the superfluous and focus on the essential.

 It’s also your job to manage the viewer’s expectations: placing great images first and poor images last (which is what many photographers do) can only set people up for disappointment.
-Strategically ordering images can maintain the viewers interest longer.
+Strategically ordering images can maintain the viewer’s interest longer.

-Tips on ordering images in portfolios/slideshows
+The process of ordering images in portfolios/slideshows

-Lets explore some guidelines to help you improve the image order:
+Let’s explore some guidelines to help you improve the image order:

 1. Rate your images and choose the top few